harryworld/cuhk-iot-workshop/programming/README.md

 The important thing is to expose yourself to the fundamental programming concepts and at least have looked at and got used to typing a few lines of code.
 That said, do give the upcoming challenges an honest try!

-Once the fundamentals programming concepts clicks in your mind, you will be able to pick up new programming languages quickly and on demand.
+Once the fundamental programming concepts clicks in your mind, you will be able to pick up new programming languages quickly and on demand.

 ### Goal